xzzy/kubernetes-scripts-dev/README.md

+# Kubernetes System Development

-# Development scripts and configs for deploying a development environment to kubernetes
+Development scripts and configs for deploying a development environment to kubernetes